cshenton/keep-away/README.md

 This application has three components

 - Webserver + frontend: a simple javascript game
-- Trainer: receives game data and updates Q-reinforcement algo
+- Trainer: receives game data and updates Q-reinforcement algorithm
 - Inferer: exposes api for webserver to consume

 ## Comms

 Data is moved about as so

+- The js client sends its state to the backend webserver on each loop.
+The webserver responds with the next action.
+This is combined with user input to produce the new game state.
-- The webserver exposes a pubsub feed of game state using ZeroMQ, which is published at a well known port
+- The webserver exposes a pubsub feed of game input state, action, and output state using ZeroMQ, which is published at a well known port.
 - The trainer consumes from that feed, and uses the data to update a reinforcement learning model, which is persisted to Redis
 - The inferer reads the model from Redis, and exposes a webserver which allows for querying of optimal actions given game state.
 - The webserver queries the inferer API for information about how to act